SSblackboard/wellbowledshane/src/content/blog/lessons-never-trust-a-professional-who-earns-off-a-single-transaction.md

 ---
-title: Lessons - Never trust a professional who earns off a single transaction
+title: Never trust a professional who earns off a single transaction
 heroImage: ../../assets/images/trust.png
 category: Lessons
 description: "I’ve always been sceptical of any professional that earns their